Hôtel de la Chambre: Proposals for a new Chamber seat

 As early as 1880, complaints were made by deputies that the Hôtel de la Chambre was too small, and that this deprecated the working conditions for parliamentary proceedings.
 In 1901, then-Chamber President Charles-Jean Simon lodged an official complaint with the government, to little avail.
-These grievances persisted over the course of the 20th century, leading to a number of proposals being made to move the Chamber of Deputies to a larger, more accomodating seat, but none of these were realised.
+These grievances persisted over the course of the 20th century, leading to a number of proposals being made to move the Chamber of Deputies to a larger, more accommodating seat, but none of these were realised.

 In the mid-1950s, it was suggested to build a spacious new seat for the Chamber on the Place des Martys, just across from the ARBED building in the Gare district.
 This project was abandoned in order the fund the construction of new headquarters for the CFL instead.

 Some 20 years later, in the 1970s, a similar plan was to erect a new headquarters with a hemicycle plenary hall and ample space for offices and meeting rooms on the Saint-Esprit plateau, at the south-eastern edge of the Ville Haute.
 In July 1980, the Chamber even passed a bill authorising its construction, but the project was ultimately shelved due to budgetary constraints, as the Luxembourgish economy was in the midst of a steel crisis.
 The Saint-Esprit plateau would later become the site of the new Judiciary City designed by Luxembourgish New Classical architect Rob Krier.

 In 1995, a bill introduced by Public Works Minister Robert Goebbels proposed to completely transform the Maisons Printz et Richard building complex, adjacent to the Hôtel de la Chambre, and turn into a new seat for the Chamber, designed by Krier and notably featuring a new, semicircular plenary hall.
 The project was quickly abandoned, with it being apparent that the City of Luxembourg, on the grounds of preservation of built heritage, would not deliver a construction permit, and with the Chamber voting unanimously to maintain the old plenary hall.

 Between 1997 and 1999, as the Chamber's seat had become excessively small compared to the institution's size, as well as outdated in terms of safety and accessibility norms, major renovations were undergone, and the building expanded to accommodate the public.
 The dilapidated wooden decor was replaced by replicas in the original style, with the structural supports strengthened and reconfigured to comply with more stringent health and safety standards.
 Meanwhile, the expansion, to receive the public and perform ancillary functions, was built in a modern style.
 During this time, the Chamber convened in the City Hall, just as it had 140 years previously.